yassa9/DLASU24_mission/README.md

 - CNN architecture with 1D convolutions, batch normalization, global average pooling, and dropout
 - `LeakyReLU` activation function with a negative slope of 0.01

 #### CNN sequential:

+- `Batch size` of 4 and epochs set to 10
+- Simple `80/20` train-test split
+- Mean Squared Error `MSE` used as the loss function
+- `AdamW` optimizer with a learning rate of 0.001
+- CNN architecture with two 1D convolutional layers, ReLU activations, and max pooling
+- Dynamic calculation of the flattened size for fully connected layers
+- Input data reshaped to [batch_size, input_channels, seq_len] format
+- Predicting output for each time step (output_size * sequence length)
+- Sequential EMG data is padded to match sequence lengths

 #### RNN model: